arsh1991/Fat-Cat/README.md

 <br></br>

 ## Game Overview
 Fat Cat is a JavaScript game inspired by Mario and is built using MelonJS.
 The main objective of the game is to avoid obstacles and finish all levels as fast as possible for a highest possible score.
+All movement is mapped to the up, down, right, and left keys: press a key multiple times to run or jump higher.
+Unhealthy food items, such as pizza and hamburgers, should be avoided as they reduce character speed, health and score.
+Healthy food items, such as apples and spinach, should be eaten as they increases character speed, health, and score.
+All obstacles, such as rivers, metal spikes, and holes, must be avoided since they kill the character and end the game.
+To see current and previous high scores, click "View Leaderboard" at the end of the game.
+Happy playing!

 ## Project Deliverables
 * UI Wireframe: [View here](https://github.com/nguyensjsu/cmpe202-oceans11/tree/master/Project%20Deliverables/UI%20Wireframes)
 * Activity Diagram: [View here](https://github.com/nguyensjsu/cmpe202-oceans11/tree/master/Project%20Deliverables/Activity%20Diagram)